 What is eel sauce?

-Eel Sauce is also called Nitsume, Unagi or Kabayaki.
+Eel Sauce is also called Natsume, Unagi or Kabayaki.
 It is a sweet and salty sauce that goes great over grilled fish or chicken and is a common drizzle over sushi.

 Traditionally it is used on Japanese grilled eel and eel rolls.
-I also use this sauce over fresh cooked noodles for a quick snack.
+I also use this sauce over freshly cooked noodles for a quick snack.

 When making this sauce, the thickness that you are looking for is that of honey.
 When cooking it, it will still look thin, but once it cools down, it gets super thick and tastes delicious on sushi.